BGS news

 Speech marks icon

-During the expedition, the science team rotated on and off the Liftboat Robert transported by helicopter or supply vessel.
-The entire science team will meet for the onshore operations at the Bremen Core Repository, at MARUM – Center for Marine Environmental Sciences at the University of Bremen (Germany) in January and February 2026 to split, sample, and analyze the sediment cores and water collected.
-The cores will be archived and made accessible for further scientific research for the scientific community after a one year-moratorium period.
-All expedition data will be open access in the IODP³ MSP data portal in PANGAEA, and resulting outcomes will be published.
+During the expedition, the science team rotated on and off the Liftboat Robert, transported by helicopter or supply vessel.
+The entire science team will meet for the onshore operations at the Bremen Core Repository, at the Center for Marine Environmental Sciences at the University of Bremen (MARUM), in January and February 2026 to split, sample and analyse the sediment cores and water collected.
+The cores will be archived and made accessible for further scientific research for the scientific community after a one-year moratorium period.
+All the expedition data will eventually be open access in the IODP³ MSP data portal in PANGAEA and resulting outcomes will be published.

 Speech marks icon